luhmann/daenen-react/README.md

 # Updating your profile

-The data for your profiles comes is contained in a json-file in `client/javascripts/json`.
+The data of your profile is contained in a json-file in `client/javascripts/json`.
 You can add and change the data-structures there to quickly update the page.